selimsevencan/cv/README.md

 To enable this;
 - Go to [github.com/settings/tokens](https://github.com/settings/tokens)
 - Generate a personal access token, give it `public_repo` permission
-- Go toto travis-ci.org settings page of you repo
+- Go to travis-ci.org settings page of you repo
 - Enter the token as Environment Variable with the key `GITHUB_OAUTH_TOKEN`
 - If everything was right, it will create a release under `/releases` page of your github repo
 - Latest release is conveniently always at `/releases/latest`